 Hosting Thanksgiving dinner is manageable if you use ABK’s guide to plan and carry out this otherwise overwhelming task!
 How to Host Thanksgiving Dinner is an easy to follow, step-by-step recipe guide that will make you look like a pro in the kitchen!

+It’s your turn to host Thanksgiving dinner?
 And you’ve never cooked Thanksgiving dinner?
 Ever?
 If you’re 25 or 55, you’ve come to the right place.
 ABK’s planning, recipes and step-by-step timeline will help you get Thanksgiving dinner on the table!

-A couple of suggestions before we start:
+A few suggestions before we start:

 - Take a deep breath.
 This is just a meal.
 Sure, it’s the most anticipated meal of the year, but in the end it’s only a meal.
 Meat, potatoes, gravy.
-You can do this!
+You.
+Can.
+Do.
+This.

 Typical Thanksgiving eve scene in A Bountiful Kitchen…